richliao/richliao.github.io/_posts/2016-12-26-textclassifier-RNN.markdown

 2) further improve text preprocessing.
 3) apply drop out layer

+Full source code is in [my repository in github](https://github.com/richliao/textClassifier/blob/master/textClassifierRNN.py).

 ## Conclusion ##
 Based on the observations, performances of both approaches are quite good.
 Long sentence sequence trainings are quite slow, in both approaches, training time took more than 15 minutes for each epoch.